scaljeri/angular-xxl/README.md

   *  [@HostElement](docs/HOST_ELEMENT.md)
   *  [@Tunnel](docs/TUNNEL.md)

+And they can be install with the following command

+    $> yarn add angular-xxl

 Below is a short description of each `@decorator`

 ### @HostElement
-This decorator monitors the dimentions (width/height) of the host element or its child elements.
+This decorator monitors dimensions (width/height) of elements; The root element and/or any of its children

 ```typescript
     @HostElement('width') width$: Observable<number>;